-- Students who are actively enrolled and participating in an HSED program can only be reported for funding by a district if the district is providing (or paying the tuition for) the students' educational services. - This is true whether the HSED student is attending a district program or if the district is contracting with another entity to provide the educational services for the student. - Students who have received an HSED certificate and have returned to earn their high school diploma can only be submitted for funding if the students are under the age of 21 as of the applicable count date, and have not met the district's minimum graduation requirements as of the applicable count date. - An exception is made for students receiving services (outlined in an IEP) who turn 21 in the semester of the pupil enrollment count date. - Students pursuing an HSED are eligible to participate in Concurrent Enrollment courses; however, during the 5th year of high school and beyond, HSED students (like all other students) are limited in the number of credit hours they are eligible to take.
+- Students who are actively enrolled and participating in an HSED program can only be reported for funding by a district if the district is providing (or paying the tuition for) the educational services for the student. - This is true whether the HSED student is attending a district program or if the district is contracting with another entity to provide the educational services for the student. - Students who have received an HSED certificate and have returned to earn their high school diploma can only be submitted for funding if the students are under the age of 21 as of the applicable count date, and have not met the district's minimum graduation requirements as of the applicable count date. - An exception is made for students receiving services (outlined in an IEP) who turn 21 in the semester of the pupil enrollment count date. - Students pursuing an HSED are eligible to participate in Concurrent Enrollment courses; however, during the 5th year of high school and beyond, HSED students (like all other students) are limited in the number of credit hours they are eligible to take.
 Refer to the Concurrent Enrollment section of this Guide to confirm eligibility.

-- Evidence of Enrollment Eligibility - This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) - Individual Student Schedule - For students attending an HSED program operated by a third-party entity (see "Contractual Education Students"): - o Tuition payment verification by district to the entity - o Contract or agreement between the district and the third-party entity - Program calendar and bell schedule
+- Evidence of Enrollment Eligibility - This may be evident on the daily attendance documentation - Daily Attendance (for the entire 11-day count period) - Individual Student Schedule - For students attending an HSED program operated by a third-party entity (see "Contractual Education Students"): - Tuition payment verification by district to the entity - Contract or agreement between the district and the third-party entity - Program calendar and bell schedule

-• When determining full- or part-time funding status for students enrolled in HSED prep courses, districts may only consider the actual teacher-pupil instruction and contact hours that the student is scheduled to receive.

-- The district or program should not automatically assume that the student is eligible for fullor part-time funding based on the number of hours the "lab" or "classroom" is open, but rather on the individual student's expected times of attendance. - For example: The HSED lab is open Monday through Thursday from 10am until 6pm (8 hours per day); however, the student works in the morning and can only attend Monday through Thursday from 4 pm until 6 pm.
-In this example, the student is scheduled for 2 hours each day, not the 8 hours per day the lab is open. - As a reminder, pursuant to 1 CCR 301-39, rule 2.05, secondary students (grades 6-12) are eligible to participate in courses using alternative instruction.
-HSED programs are responsible for ensuring that all applicable requirements for alternative instruction courses are met.
+- When determining full- or part-time funding status for students enrolled in HSED prep courses, districts may only consider the actual teacher-pupil instruction and contact hours that the student is scheduled to receive. - The district or program should not automatically assume that the student is eligible for fullor part-time funding based on the number of hours the "lab" or "classroom" is open, but rather on the individual student's expected times of attendance. - For example: The HSED lab is open Monday through Thursday from 10am until 6pm (8 hours per day); however, the student works in the morning and can only attend Monday through Thursday from 4 pm until 6 pm.
+In this example, the student is scheduled for 2 hours each day, not the 8 hours per day the lab is open.